 But if you’ve got a teapot that hasn’t been used in a while, or you’ve come across a thrift store find that needs a good cleaning, follow the steps below.

-These clear top tins are perfect for storing and organizing your loose leaf tea.
+These Nakpunar clear top tins from Amazon are perfect for organizing your loose leaf tea.

 Cleaning cast iron teapots is a little more in depth than with cleaning teapots made from other materials.
 One important thing to remember is don’t use soap, salt or oil to clean your pot.
 (Salt and oil can be used to remove rust, we will go into further detail on that later.)